CloudplexPlatform/developer-community/kubernetes/persistentvolumes/labs/hostfet/callerinfo.md

 A [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) is a piece of storage in the cluster that has been dynamically provisioned by Kubernetes using a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes).

-Hostfet application required persistent volume to store **caller** information.
+Callerinfo application required persistent volume to store **caller** information.

 Lets drop a volume service on canvas which will create **Storage Class**, **Persistent Volume Claim**, and **Persistent Volume**